 Each situation is unique to the individual pet and each owner’s circumstances and feelings.
 We appreciate when you call us there have been many conversations at home already.
 Our hope is that, having known you and your pet for a long time, or sometimes only a short time, we can be a sympathetic ear that listens to your wishes and help make the end of life decision as comfortable as it can be.

 We understand the need for a quiet time and can arrange for this.
 Some owners wish to stay with their pet whilst put to sleep.
 Equally, others do not.
 This is entirely a personal choice.
 Please telephone or call in to discuss things through with us, we will make sure that you are fully informed about what will happen and ensure your pet is given the best possible care.

-You have options afterwards including burying your pet at home or alternatively we can arrange cremation.
+You have options afterward including burying your pet at home or alternatively we can arrange the cremation.
 This can be individual if you wish and you may also choose to have your pet’s ashes returned.
 Options include a casket, urn or for scattering.
 We work closely with Pet Cremation Services and have done so for over 20 years.
 Please ask us for further information and we will supply you with their brochure.
 Please don’t feel in a rush to make a decision as we understand it can be an emotional time when losing your beloved pet.